Timber Retaining Wall Design

 Engineering on Demand Provide the Advice You Need to Build with Confidence

-Overall, a well-designed and properly constructed timber retaining wall can be a functional and attractive addition to any property.
-By considering the size and type of timbers, the spacing of the timbers, the type of foundation, and the type of backfill material, you can create a wall that is safe, stable, and long-lasting.
+A well-executed timber retaining wall design can be both functional and visually appealing.
+By carefully selecting the right size and type of timbers, determining optimal spacing, choosing an appropriate foundation, and using the correct backfill material, you can achieve a wall that is safe, stable, and built to last.